aws-samples/sample-kong-gateway/README.md

 * ADOT Operator does not supports ARM64 architecture
 * EKS Fargate as some of the technology used like Secrets Management runs are DaemonSet, which is not supported in Fargate.

-## What this app sets up ?

-Point to APG Pattern

 ## License Summary

 This sample code is made available under the MIT-0 license.
 See the LICENSE file.
 See the LEGAL file for disclaimers.